KamanoL/alx-low_level_programming/README.md

-nested loops and functions in c betty certified
+Debugging is the process of finding and fixing errors in software that prevents it from running correctly.